-National Advertising.
-We intend to increase our share of U.S. advertising spending and our advertising inventory utilization by expanding our relationships with existing advertising clients and by growing our advertising client base.
-Our national sales team has been successful in this effort, as during 2010, we added 51 first-time clients and nine additional clients that had not advertised with us since NCM Inc.'s IPO, which clients include categories such as domestic auto, video game software, home video equipment, credit cards, telecom hardware, insurance underwriters and cable television.
-Despite this growth, we believe there are still thousands of clients that currently do not use our network.
-For instance, our share of spending by clients in the quick serve restaurant (QSR), consumer packaged goods (CPG) and retailer categories, among other categories, is relatively low compared to television.
-In addition to the continued expansion of our network, we are aggressively marketing and selling the positive attributes of our network relative to other mediums, including a unique integrated marketing product that bundles our in-theatre, online/mobile and Fathom Events sponsorship platforms.
-We believe that over time, these tactics will increase our market share of spending by more clients and client categories.
+National advertising.
+We intend to increase our market share of U.S. advertising spending and our advertising inventory utilization by expanding our relationships with existing advertising clients and by broadening our advertising client base for new client categories and by expanding the number of clients in categories that are already utilizing our network.
+Our national sales team has been successful in this effort, as during 2010 and 2011, we added 51 and 31 first-time clients, respectively and added nine and five additional clients, respectively that had not advertised with us since our IPO, which clients include categories such as computer hardware, credit cards, home video equipment, insurance underwriters, military, movie studios, office supply and quick serve restaurants ("QSR").
+We expanded our client base by approximately 44% over the past two years from the number of clients that have done business with us since 2006 through 2009.
+Despite this growth, we believe there are still thousands of clients that currently advertise on television that do not use our network.
+For instance, our share of spending by clients in the QSR, CPG and retailer categories, among other categories, is relatively low compared to television.
+In addition to the continued expansion of our network, we are aggressively marketing and selling the positive attributes of our network relative to other mediums, including a unique integrated marketing product that bundles our in-theatre, online/mobile and Fathom events sponsorship platforms.
+We believe that over time, these tactics will help increase our market share of spending by more clients and client categories.
 We also believe that our ability to attract new clients will be enhanced as we expand our capabilities to distribute 3D advertisements as we increase the number of digital cinema projectors in our network.
-We expect that by mid-2012, over 90% of our network screens will be equipped with the higher quality digital cinema projectors, with 30% to 50% of the screens in the majority of theatres capable of projecting 3D advertising.

-Local Advertising.
-In addition to continuing to add high quality local salespeople to properly cover the expanding number of screens in our network, we have also begun to add regional sales positions to focus exclusively on larger local clients, such as car dealer associations, state lotteries and insurance companies, that operate across an entire DMA®, multiple DMAs® or states.
+Local advertising.
+In addition to continuing to add high quality local salespeople to properly cover the expanding number of screens in our network, we have also added regional sales positions to focus exclusively on larger local clients, such as car dealer associations, state lotteries and insurance companies, that operate across an entire DMA®, multiple DMAs® or states.
 This strategy has proven successful, and we are now expanding this effort to other client categories, including QSR, casual dining and tourism.
 We continue to increase the amount of local advertising sold in our pre-feature show and have begun to more aggressively market and sell our local advertising inventory.
 We have also utilized direct marketing campaigns to businesses within a specified radius of our network theatres, with positive results.
 These campaigns are often combined with theatre lobby promotions and onscreen advertising.
 Due to the relatively low percentage of local advertising inventory sold today in many of our theatres, we believe that a growth opportunity exists for our local and regional business.
-We have also benefitted from our efforts to reduce local salesperson attrition, providing balanced commission and benefits packages and training and other corporate support.
+We have also benefited from our efforts to reduce local salesperson attrition, providing balanced commissions and benefit packages and training and other corporate support.